About studying abroad

 Study Abroad Format

-The length and method of study abroad vary depending on the purpose.
-The University of Tokyo has agreements with well-known universities around the world and offers a number of open programs for those wishing to study abroad.
-Open programs allow you to receive various forms of support from the university.
+The duration and method of studying abroad vary depending on the purpose.
+The University of Tokyo has agreements with prestigious universities around the world, offering numerous open application programs for prospective students.
+These open application programs provide various forms of support from the university.

 Study abroad type and implementing body (in the case of open recruitment)